-Graduate and Professional Student Research and Development Fund GRANT GUIDELINES
+Graduate & Professional Student Development

 Saint Mary’s College Graduate and Professional Student Development Fund supports and encourages independent academic research and professional development for graduate and professional students through the distribution of grants to individual students.

 The Graduate Student Research and Development Fund is administered by the Faculty Development Fund Committee.
 Committee members include a faculty member from each school.
 The committee meets near the end of each month (September to May excluding December) to review applications.
 All applicants will be notified of the status of their grant application in writing at their local address (with copies to their faculty advisor and/or project/activity mentor) within one week of the meeting.
 Students receiving a grant will receive a check at the same address promptly to support the activity but not more than 30 days in advance of the award activity.

 The Committee reports annually to the College community announcing the recipients and their projects/activities.